 These are a shortbread lover's version of Irish Soda Bread, studded with currants and caraway seeds and a bit of whole wheat flour.
 They are heavenly with some blue cheese and a glass of prosecco, or a cup of good black tea, or just all by themselves. —calendargirl

-Using a stand mixer, cream the butter and sugar together until the mixture is pale, 2-3 minutes.
+Using a stand mixer, cream the butter and sugar together until the mixture is pale, 2 to 3 minutes.

-Add all other ingredients and mix until they are well combined, another 2-3 minutes.
+Add all other ingredients and mix until they are well combined, another 2 to 3 minutes.

-Transfer the dough to a cookie sheet and refrigerate for 30-60 minutes.
+Transfer the dough to a cookie sheet and refrigerate for 30 to 60 minutes.

-- Pre-heat oven to 350 degrees and using a sharp knife, cut the dough into desired shapes.
+Heat oven to 350° F and using a sharp knife, cut the dough into desired shapes.
 Rustic rectangles work well, and it is not necessary to re-roll the scraps if you are satisfied with some irregular edges, which I think are especially nice for these.
 As long as your cookies are roughly the same size, they will bake evenly.

-Place the shapes on parchment-lined cookie sheets and bake about 10-14 minutes, until the bottoms and edges are light brown.
+Place the shapes on parchment-lined cookie sheets and bake about 10 to 14 minutes, until the bottoms and edges are light brown.
 Let the shortbreads cool on the cookie sheets for a few minutes, then transfer them to a rack to cool completely.